 If you have questions or concerns regarding your certification status, please feel free to email us at firstname.lastname@example.org or call us at (877) 672-1830 (toll-free), or (212) 346-1930 (toll).
 Thank you so much for your inquiry.
 We look forward to assisting you.

 Veteran Services houses most student-centered information and resources.
-Here, you can find Forms for Certification, information on Understanding your Awards and Benefits, and Frequently Asked Questions.
+Here, you can find Forms for Certification, information on Understanding your Awards and Benefits, and FAQ.
 Veteran Services offers friendly service to ensure that you maintain your enrollment and receive the benefits that you are entitled to.

 Office of Financial Aid

-The Office of Financial Aid processes the Awards and Benefits listed under the Office of Student Assistance link.
+The Office of Financial Aid processes the Awards and Benefits listed under the Office of the Registrar link.
 You can also find information on FAFSA, and some helpful Contacts, who will be more than happy to answer any questions that you may have about your aid and how it is processed.

 Tuition Insurance is available to all students to protect their investment in their education.
 It is intended to be utilized by students who may be forced to withdraw for medical reasons.